13 Top Skills to Add to Your Resume (and How to Include Them)

 Here are some keywords that can help make the task easier:

-- Mention your expertise in data visualization
+- Mention your expertise with data visualization tools, such as Tableau, Databox, etc.

-- Explain how you used them in previous business settings
+- Explain how you used them in previous business settings and the results you achieved.

 - Mention your deep working knowledge in statistical techniques, including correlation, regression, skewness, kurtosis, extrapolation, etc.